mek651/CMPT842/README.md

    * (scp -r ../../../examples/quickstart-pytorch/pyproject.toml myname@89.117.96.70:~/distributed)

 ### Step 3: Start the Flower Server Components (on the server machine)
-Using ssh myname@IPAdress link to the Parsa server

 8- On the server machine run the following command to start the SuperLink and ServerApp services: